pytest-dev/pytest-django/docs/usage.rst

 Using it in conjunction with `--setup-show` will display the number of queries executed by each fixture (when the number of queries executed by the fixture is greater than zero).
+Use `--noquerycount` to force the disable of it.

 Running tests in parallel with pytest-xdist
 -------------------------------------------